 Phone scams are commonly used by criminals to con people out of money fraudulently.
 Phone scamming is still rife in the UK, with billions of pounds lost to fraudsters every year in the UK.
 Older people are particularly at risk of being scammed over the phone.
 Still, anyone could fall foul of these scams, particularly as many phone scammers are becoming savvier and savvier all the time.
 The best way to protect yourself from being scammed is to understand how scams operate and which red flags to look out for when accepting unsolicited phone calls from unknown numbers.

 While phone scams aren’t the same as cold calls – which is when marketers try to phone you to sell you something out of the blue – they do have a lot in common.
 Cold calling isn’t illegal or fraudulent, but both scammers and cold-callers are known for phoning unannounced and asking for money.
-So how can you tell that you’re on the phone to a scammer?
+So how can you tell that you’re on the phone with a scammer?

-It’s important to always be alert when taking any unsolicited calls.
+It’s important always to be alert when taking any unsolicited calls.
 While it’s true that they could be cold calls rather than scams, it’s always better to be safe than sorry.
 Phone scammers may claim to be from a government agency, a charity fundraiser, or a major firm like Apple – government agencies, charities, and big brand companies are unlikely to cold call you, so this can be an immediate red flag.

-Reputably companies and organisations also do not ask for passwords or threaten account closures; if the person you’re speaking to is asking for your password or using threats to try and obtain it, they are likely trying to scam you and get access to your personal accounts.
+Reputable companies and organisations also do not ask for passwords or threaten account closures; if the person you’re speaking to is asking for your password or using threats to try and obtain it, they are likely trying to scam you and get access to your personal accounts.